brosnanv/probelmSmashers/README.md

 -----------------Video Presentation-----------------

-The video presentation can be found: [https://web.microsoftstream.com/video/7926be80-c5e5-4e2a-a85c-6af02f3caf10]
+The video presentation can be found: [https://web.microsoftstream.com/video/7926be80-c5e5-4e2a-a85c-6af02f3caf10?isInVideoTrimMode=true&videoId=7926be80-c5e5-4e2a-a85c-6af02f3caf10]

 -----------------Code Repo-----------------

 This git account was used for code developments.

+-------------Group Contibutions---------------
+Ankana
+-Simulated Annealing code
+-Report components on SA
+-Conclusion of report
+-Presentation Components on SA and conclusion

+Arman
+-DFS with Backtracking code
+-Report components on dfs backtracking and report formatting -Presentation components on dfs with backtracking

+Valerie
+-Harmony Search code
+-Report components on HS ,comparison of algorithms,formating
+-Presentation components of SA and introduction

+Vishal
+- Report referncing , formating and introduction